Effective Performance Management

 Set Performance Expectations

 Managers should establish and communicate (verbally and in writing) clear, detailed goals and performance expectations to their staff.
-Performance goals and expectations are different from the duties and responsibilities included in the job description or Position Information Questionnaire.
+Performance goals and expectations are different from the duties and responsibilities included in the job descriptions.
 Performance expectations describe how the assigned duties and responsibilities should be performed.
 Performance expectations focus on the end results desired and help the staff member understand the level of achievement expected.

 Goals with S-M-A-R-T-S